By taking responsibility for the choice, design and decision making of an individual project we encourage our students to:

 The EPQ is an opportunity for students to research a topic of their choice, either related to their personal interests or course of academic study.
-Students are also required, with appropriate supervision, to; draft a title and aims of the project for formal approval, plan, research and carry out the project, deliver a presentation to a non-specialist audience, provide evidence of all stages of the project development and production for assessment.
+Students are also required, with appropriate supervision, to; (i) draft a title and aims of the project for formal approval, (ii) plan, research and carry out the project, (iii) deliver a presentation to a non-specialist audience (iv) provide evidence of all stages of project development and production for assessment.
 The EPQ is marked according to 4 assessment objectives: Management, Resources, Development and Realisation and Evaluation.
 The taught programme involves 30 learning hours, delivered in 1 hour sessions, once a week.
 Students are then expected to independently spend at least a further 60 hours of study.
-Skills that are specifically developed through EPQ include; Decision Making, Problem Solving, Research Methods.
-Critical Thinking - Analysis, Synthesis, Evaluation, Presentation and Communication.
-Students use primary and secondary methods such as questionnaires and surveys as well as accessing books and articles from academic sources
+Skills that are specifically developed through EPQ include; Decision Making, Problem Solving, Research Methods, Critical Thinking – Analysis, Synthesis, Evaluation, Presentation and Communication.
+Students use primary and secondary methods such as questionnaires and surveys as well as accessing books and articles from academic sources.

 Exam Board: AQA